Small-to-Mid Affordable Housing Portfolios Fall Behind

 Missing HUD‑Ready Capabilities That Hurt Small‑to‑Mid Portfolios

-When your software doesn’t speak HUD fluently, you see these gaps in day‑to‑day operations.
+Your software must speak HUD fluently.
+When it does not, you see gaps in day‑to‑day operations.

 Gap 1: HOTMA‑compliant income and certification logic